Skip to content

 Velmont Crest’s UAE accounting specialists provide outsourced payroll processing for UAE SMEs including monthly leave-accrual tracking, encashment calculation on departure, year-end provision calculation for the balance sheet, and the supporting payroll-register evidence MoHRE inspectors and auditors expect.

 The standard engagement covers monthly payroll processing, WPS or zone-specific submission, gratuity and leave-accrual tracking, payslip generation, and integration with the client’s accounting software (Xero, Zoho, QuickBooks).
 We coordinate with the client’s auditor on year-end provisions and with the client’s PRO for visa-related work.
-We publish transparent pricing and offer a free discovery call.
+Scope and fees are agreed up front against your headcount and pay cycle — get a quote and we will size it on a free discovery call.

 We are not a MoHRE-licensed PRO or visa-services agency.
 We are not a Federal Tax Authority registered tax agent.